|

 decorated baldric symbolising all the dances he has learned.

-Lets watch him and see just how well hes learned
+Lets watch him and see just how well hes learned them!

 Darren did